 This picture wouldn’t become a legend today.
 But 23 years ago?
 This was the first image captured by the Hubble Telescope, and it was impressive.

 As was the journey of the Hubble before it captured it.
 The space shuttle Atlantis brought the telescope into space, over-budget and many years late.
 It finally got there in 1990.

 In orbit, a manufacturing flaw allowed its 8-foot mirror to distort.
 This made any image capture impossible.
-Only three years later was this fixed.
+It was fixed only three years later.

 The image itself is a composite.
 The Hubble telescope used four cameras to capture this beautiful scene.
 The missing parts in the top right are due to one of the lens magnifications.

 As one of the most iconic images ever photographed, it reaffirmed our passions for photographing the night skies.